MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/how-to-create-a-local-react-environment-with-vite.md

 ***Feel free to remark or delete the content in both the App.css and index.css files.***

-In the index.css, we will add the following formating code:
+Then, in the index.css, we will add the following formatting code:
 ```css
 body {
   box-sizing: border-box;